 Other statutes address bidding requirements that arise when cities or counties reimburse private developers who construct improvements requested by the local government.
 This can occur, for example, when a developer is asked to increase the size or scope of improvements for a private development in order to accommodate system-wide needs.
 The statutes that authorize reimbursement by cities and counties , require the private developer who receives the public funds to bid the work.
 There is also authority for cities and counties , to reimburse private developers for public enterprise improvements, including city roadway improvements (such as an extra lane in a street), that are ancillary to their developments.
 Bidding requirements also apply to these improvements unless they are below $250,000 and other criteria in the statutes are met.

 Local school units have authority for public/private school construction projects under a complicated statutory framework set out in G.S.
-115C-532.
-The statute authorizes local school units to contract with private developers to finance and construct schools, and requires that the developer competitively bid the actual construction work.
-(115C-532(e)).
+115C-521.
+Local school units may contract with private developers to finance and construct schools, provided the developer competitively bid the actual construction work.
+G.S.
+143-129.

 Could the statutory bidding requirements be satisfied in our scenario if the local government requires the developer to bid the work?
 I don’t think so.
 The bidding laws require the unit of government to competitively bid and award the contracts for construction or repair work.
 In our scenario, the only contract the government has is with the developer, so under the bidding statute, that’s the contract that would have to be bid.
 While some of the statutes that specifically address public/private arrangements do require the developer to bid, the presence of these statutes make even more obvious the lack of authority for a complete “turn-key” project outside the scope of those statutes.
 Requiring the developer to bid the project does not fill this legal gap, nor does it meet the local government’s obligation under the bidding statute.